Frank Kameny was one of the most significant figures and iconic figures in the American gay rights movement.

 In 1975, he was appointed a Commissioner of the D.C.
 Commission on Human Rights, thereby becoming the first gay municipal appointee.

-Frank Kameny was and always will be one of the greatest LGBT American Activists and heros that our movement will ever have.
+Frank Kameny was and always will be one of the greatest gay american activists and heros that our movement will ever have.
 And many today would be well served to use him as a role model in our fight for equality.